NSkelsey/aaalm/README.md

 If you are using a cluster to monitor gigabit loads __do not use__ this package __in realtime__.
 Execution against __hundreds of megabytes__ of traffic produces meaningful output in __less than thirty seconds__.

-If you are monitoring traffic in tens or hundreds gigabits per second but do not already know your network's layout, you may have __other problems__.
+If you are monitoring traffic in tens or hundreds of gigabits per second but do not already know your network's layout, you may have __other problems__.

 ### Techniques Used